 - Test 1 = 25%

 - Test 2 = 25%

 - Test 3 = 25%

-- Activity 1 (test item construction and assessment) = 10%

-- Activity 2 (questionnaire item construction and assessment) = 15%
+- Activities = 25% (precise weight of each activity to be determined as activities are revised Fall 2021)

 In addition to graded assignments will be non-graded assignments that are also located on the course web page.
 These assignments are instructional in nature and designed to teach the specific content covered.